Mike Condello: Psychedelia

 In the same year as the Hazlewood singles, Condello became involved in the formation of the parody ensemble Commodore Condello's Salt River Navy Band, which released two EPs and performed on The Wallace and Ladmo Show as well.
-Also in 1967, Condello got invited by the psychedelic rock band Superfine Dandelion to play on their song "Ferris Wheel."
+Also in 1967, Condello was invited by the psychedelic rock band Superfine Dandelion to play on their song "Ferris Wheel."

 In 1968, he formed a band named Condello, featuring a young Bill Spooner, later of The Tubes fame.
 They released only one album, titled Phase One.
 In 1969, the band released two singles and was dissolved.
 None of their record releases were a major hit, although subsequently the album was hailed as "one of the most acclaimed and influential psych albums of the late 60s" and a "psychedelic masterwork."

 Power pop

 Mike Condello continued to be the music manager of the TV show until 1971, at which time he quit to work as a musician.
-He got involved with the power-pop band Elton Duck, which featured future-Bangles bassist Michael Steel.
+He collaborated with the power-pop band Elton Duck, which featured future Bangles bassist Michael Steel.
 They played many concerts in Los Angeles, opening for the Knack, The Motels, The Tubes, and Phil Seymour.
-They recorded an album for Arista Records in the 1980s, but Clive Davis decided to shelve it, and after a few months Elton Duck disbanded.
+They recorded an album for Arista Records in the 1980s, but Clive Davis shelved it, and after a few months Elton Duck disbanded.

-In 2012, the Elton Duck's only album, through a crowd funded effort, was officially issued for non-commercial use to benefit the Mike Condello Music Scholarship Fund.
+In 2012, Elton Duck's only album, through a crowdfunded effort, was officially issued for non-commercial use to benefit the Mike Condello Music Scholarship Fund.